smallmultiples/gulp-modules/bundle/README.md

 Bundle
 ======

 Factory for a bundle function that can be called in multiple places without setting it up often.
-Uses browserify and defaults to transforming using [csonify][csonify] and [babelify][babelify].
-Can be configured to use watchify instead of browserify.
+Uses browserify but with configuration will swap to using watchify instead.

 [csonify]: http://npmjs.com/csonify
 [babelify]: http://npmjs.com/babelify